360Controller/360Controller/Readme.md

 ### Xbox One Adaptive Controller
 The Xbox One adaptive controller can connect to your macOS machine through either a Bluetooth or wired connection.
 In Bluetooth mode, it is not controlled by the driver in any way, and will not show up in the "Xbox 360 Controllers" preference pane.
 If you are having issues with a wired connection, where the preference pane is recognizing your controller, but isn't recieving inputs, please connect it to a PC or VM running Windows in order to recieve a crucial firmware update.
 This update may also be possible through an Xbox One console.

+## Developer Info
+Drivers inherently modify the core operating system kernel.
+Using the driver as a developer can lead to dangerous kernel panics that can cause data loss or other permanent damage to your computer.
+Be very careful about how you use this information.
+We are not responsible for anything this driver does to your computer, or any loss it may incur.
+Normal users will never have to worry about the developer section of this README.

+### Supporting

-## Adding Third Party Controllers
+#### Adding Third Party Controllers
 First, [disable signing requirements](#disabling-signing-requirements) so that you can run your custom build with your third party controller added.
 Then edit `360Controller/360Controller/Info.plist`.
 Add your controller following the pattern of pre-existing controllers by adding your vendor and product IDs to a new entry.
 After this, follow the information in the [building](#building) section, following the "If you don't have a signing certificate" path to build your new .kext.
 Then, place your shiny new `360Controller.kext` in to `/Library/Extensions` over the old one.
 You may need to take ownership of the driver in order for it to operate properly.
 You can do this with `sudo chown -R root:wheel /Library/Extensions/360Controller.kext`.
 Then, to make sure everything went according to plan, run `sudo kextutil /Library/Extensions/360Controller.kext`.
 This will load your kext into the OS and you should be able to use your controller.
 Once you reboot, your custom driver should be loaded automatically.

-## Developer Info
-Drivers inherently modify the core operating system kernel.
-Using the driver as a developer can lead to dangerous kernel panics that can cause data loss or other permanent damage to your computer.
-Be very careful about how you use this information.
-We are not responsible for anything this driver does to your computer, or any loss it may incur.
-Normal users will never have to worry about the developer section of this README.

 ### Building

-##### Apple has recently changed how drivers work in Xcode 7.
-In order to build the driver, you will need Xcode 6.4 or earlier.
-Additionally, to use the included build scripts, you will need to change your preferred Xcode installation using `xcode-select`.

 ##### You must have a signing certificate to install a locally built driver.
 Alternatively, you can disable driver signing on your machine, however this is a major security hole and the decision should not be taken lightly.